BioPhoton/ngRe/README.md

 Based in the collected inforamtion we can try to use the explored options to create an elegant solution for the eplored needs.

 Following topics are documented below:
-- Observable Component Bindings
+- Component Bindings
-- Observable Life Ciyle Hooks
+- Life Ciyle Hooks

-## Observable Component Bindings
+## Component Bindings

 As a main requirement for a reactive architecture in current component oriented frameworks is handling properties and events of components.